uvarc/rc-website/content/service/high-performance-computing.md

 +++

 <p class=lead>Research Computing supports all UVA researchers who are interested in writing code to address their scientific inquiries.
 Whether these programming tasks are implemented interactively, in a series of scripts or as an open-source software package, services are available to provide guidance and enable collaborative development.
-RC has specific expertise in object oriented programming in <b>Matlab</b>, <b>R</b>, and <b>Python</b>.</p>
+RC has specific expertise in object-oriented programming in <b>Matlab</b>, <b>R</b>, and <b>Python</b>.</p>

 Examples of service areas include: